USAA Auto Insurance Review for 2021

 We should note that you will need your Social Security Number if you decide to purchase a policy later.

-Website and app design may seem like an unusual thing to cover, but companies with fast-loading and clearly-organized webpages are preferable.
+Website and app design may seem like an unusual thing to cover in a USAA auto insurance review, but companies with fast-loading and clearly organized web pages are preferable.

 After all, whenever you file a claim or check your payment status, you want the process to be easy and fast.